Incorporate.com (formerly The Company Corporation) has helped form 750,000+ companies since they opened for business way back in 1899.

 Frequently Asked Questions

 How Does Incorporate.com Compare to Other LLC Providers?

 To be perfectly honest, there are many LLC providers that we prefer to Incorporate.com.
 You can get much more for your money with quite a few of their competitors, who will often throw in a free year of registered agent service to sweeten the deal, while Incorporate.com expects you to pay them an extra $235 to add on that same service.

-In fact, Incorporate.com failed to earn a spot on our “7 Best LLC Services” list, thanks in roughly equal parts to their poor overall value and unimpressive customer reviews.
+In fact, Incorporate.com failed to earn a spot on our “7 Best LLC Services” list, thanks in roughly equal parts to their poor overall value and near-complete lack of customer reviews.
 If you’re looking for one of the best LLC websites in the industry, we strongly recommend ZenBusiness, Northwest Registered Agent, or IncFile.

 Is Incorporate.com Legit?

 Incorporate.com was originally formed as the Corporation Service Company in 1899.
 Over the years, they’ve changed their name twice — first to The Company Corporation and then to Incorporate.com — but their core service remains the same: to make it easier for companies to form business entities.